9 Household Items You Can Use for a Home WorkoutArticle posted in: Fitness

 You may not be able to make it to a gym these days—or even out to the park for a brisk walk.
 However, you have an entire circuit, including cardio and strength training equipment, right in your own house.
 Stay fit and healthy while you’re social distancing by getting creative with some of your household objects.
 Our fitness experts have put together a list of some common items that you may have on hand to use for your home workout.

-Here are a few everyday objects that you can use in your home workout to burn calories and stay strong while homebound:
+Here are some everyday objects that you can use in your home workout to burn calories and stay strong while homebound:

 1. Gallon Containers